SymfonyCasts/design-patterns/sfcasts/cor-sf-config-and-nullobject.md

 the `$xpBonusHandler` property.
 We can add it to the constructor by writing `private readonly XpBonusHandlerInterface $xpBonusHandler`.
-Above *that*, use the `#[Autowire]` attribute, and inside, write `service: CasinoHandler::class` because it is our first element in the chain.
+Above *that*, use the `#[Autowire]` attribute, and inside, write `service: CasinoHandler::class` because it is the first handler in our chain.

+We need the `#[Autowire]` attribute because Symfony won't know how to inject `XpBonusHandlerInterface` because there are multiple classes that implement it.

 All right!
 Let's give this a try!
 Spin over to your terminal and run: